Home ยป Projects ยป Crafts ยป Vintage Christmas Tree Centerpieces Using Old Tins

-Farmhouse Christmas Tree Centerpieces
+Vintage Christmas Tree Centerpieces Using Old Tins

 It’s almost time to start decorating for Christmas, right?
-Seems like most people start decorating shortly after Thanksgiving, so I wanted to share an idea today that I think you’ll enjoy: farmhouse Christmas tree centerpieces using vintage tins.
+Seems like most people start decorating shortly after Thanksgiving, so I wanted to share an idea today that I think you’ll enjoy: vintage Christmas tree centerpieces using vintage tins.

 I’ve found that vintage tins like the ones you’ll see in the post–coffee, ricotta, salmon, etc.–have not been selling well for me lately.
 After giving it some thought, I wondered, “Wouldn’t they make perfect little Christmas tree bases??”
 And yes, they do!